 She did not steer us wrong.
 From the house wine and bread to succulent grilled vegetables and seafood, everything was absolutely delectable.
 But nothing prepared me for dessert: panna cotta with caramel sauce.

-From the first bite I was undone.
+From the first bite, I was undone.
 I closed my eyes in sheer bliss as the silken panna cotta melted on my tongue, mingling with caramel sauce so intense it was almost bitter.
 I was in heaven and lingered over every glorious spoonful.

 I have not been able to exactly replicate that marvelous recipe for panna cotta, but this is the closest I’ve come thus far.
 Believe me, I’m going to keep on trying.

-Recipe for Panna Cotta with Caramel Sauce
+Panna Cotta Recipe With Caramel Sauce

 Vanilla Panna Cotta: